Opposition to Netanyahu's legal plan mounts after protests

 “The entire nation is rapt with deep worry.
 Our security, economy, society — all are under threat," he said.
 “Wake up now!”

-The overhaul has sparked one of Israel’s gravest domestic crises, drawing widespread opposition from business leaders, legal officials and even the country’s military.

-An uneasy calm returned to the country's streets after a raucous night of protests where tens of thousands of demonstrators lit bonfires on Tel Aviv's main highway, blocking that major throughway as well as others throughout the country.
+Universities across the country said they were shutting their doors “until further notice.”
+A trade union umbrella group was expected to announce that it was joining the protesters and was reportedly set to announced a general strike.
+Israeli media reported that the lawyer representing Netanyahu in his corruption trial threatened to quit if the overhaul was not halted.

+Netanyahu had reportedly spent the night in consultations and was set to speak later Monday.
+Israeli media said he would halt the legislation, which could not be independently confirmed.

-Netanyahu’s dismissal of Defense Minister Yoav Gallant appeared to signal that the prime minister and his allies will barrel ahead this week with the overhaul plan.
+Netanyahu’s dismissal of Defense Minister Yoav Gallant appeared to signal that the prime minister and his allies will barrel ahead this week with the overhaul plan and the committee moving the legislation forward was meeting as planned Monday.
 Gallant had been the first senior member of the ruling Likud party to speak out against it, saying the deep divisions were threatening to weaken the military.

-Beyond the protests, universities across the country closed down “until further notice” in protest at the government's insistence to push forward on the plan.
-A trade union umbrella group was expected to announce that it was joining the protesters and was reportedly set to announced a general strike.
+On Monday,

-Netanyahu’s government still appeared to be forging on with a parliamentary vote this week on a centerpiece of the overhaul — a law that would give the governing coalition the final say over all judicial appointments.
+Netanyahu’s government pledged to forge ahead with a parliamentary vote this week on a centerpiece of the overhaul — a law that would give the governing coalition the final say over all judicial appointments.
 It also seeks to pass laws that would would grant parliament the authority to overturn Supreme Court decisions and limit judicial review of laws.

 Netanyahu and his allies say the plan will restore a balance between the judicial and executive branches and rein in what they see as an interventionist court with liberal sympathies.